Embodied resilience

 • The chance to try out embodied resilience practices that help settle the nervous system in a supportive environment where all practices are invitational

-• A space to connect with others who are interested connecting the personal and the structural for the purpose of collective change
+• New connections with others who are interested linking the personal and the systemic for the purpose of collective change

 Spaces are limited to enable more safety and interaction.